 - ArcGIS can only work with tables that use one spatial reference.
 If your table contains multiple spatial references, you can create a view that only includes those records that use the same spatial reference.

-You can use the Create Database View geoprocessing tool or the database context menu in ArcGIS Desktop to create a database view, or use the native SQL of your database management system (DBMS).
+You can use the Create Database View geoprocessing tool or the database context menu to create a database view, or use the native SQL of your database management system.

 Be aware of the following when working with database views: